Taku-10/Portfolio/README.md

 # Portfolio
-This is my personal portfolio website built with Bootstrap, CSS, EJS (HTML), Node.js, and Express.
+This is a portfolio built with Bootstrap, CSS, EJS (HTML), Node.js, and Express.

 # Features
 1. About page with more detailed information about me